zakickes/EDC-PDF-Truncator/README.md

    2. It moves the renamed PDF to the server path.

 I use a free app 'Skim' to convert the PDF into text and find the listed pickup time.
-No usee input is needed, everything is done below.
+No user input is needed.
+The Skim step can be skipped, but using Skim allows us to sort files by name so they appear chornologically.
+Otherwise, PDFs are sorted randomally by CK #.

 Script is below: